FernandoHenning/ManufacturingApp/README.md

 # ManufacturingApp

-Develop an API for a manufacturing-related application using .NET 8: one using a RESTful approach.
+Develop an API for a manufacturing-related application using .NET 8: using a RESTful approach.
 The application has the following models:

 - RawMaterial: Name, Description
 - Supplier: Name, Description, Price for each associated RawMaterial